fix mscg command

 The max keyword specifies the maximum number of bonds, angles, and dihedrals a bead can have in the coarse-grained model.

 This fix is part of the MSCG package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The MS-CG library uses C++11, which may not be supported by older compilers.
 The MS-CG library also has some additional numeric library dependencies, which are described in its documentation.